 When considering which courses receive SL support, we use the following criteria – if the course has a high (drop-fail-withdrawal) DFW rate, if lots of students are enrolled in the course, and if the course is a core prerequisite to continue in a degree or major.
 Using data from the previous winter session, we proactively identify which courses may benefit from SL and contact Faculty to discuss including the support for the following school year.
 If you do not have SL in your class but think it would be helpful, you are welcome to contact us at firstname.lastname@example.org.

 Yes!
 Online Learning Coaches (OLCs) and the Learning Strategist are available and here to help!
-Learning strategists offer individualized support in the form of a one-on-one strength based conversation.
-By helping their peers develop skills in time management, procrastination, motivation, exam preparation, reading textbooks, note taking, and much more, Strategists encourage exploration and facilitate positive changes to students’ studying and learning practices.
+OLCs offer individualized support in the form of a one-on-one strength based conversation.
+By helping their peers develop skills in online learning strategies, time management, procrastination, motivation, exam preparation, reading textbooks, note taking, and much more, OLCs encourage exploration and facilitate positive changes to students’ studying and learning practices.
 For professional learning support, our Learning Strategist is available to help any student on campus, but they specialize in providing support for student groups listed here.
 Faculty can refer students directly to the Learning Strategist or students can book a meeting with the Learning Strategist or an Online Learning Coach.